kkruecke/cplus-documentation/notes/value-categories.rst

 * An **xvalue** (an eXpiring value) has identiy and can be moved from.
 * A **prvalue** (pure rvalue) is an rvalue that is not an xvalue.

-Points to note: As in C++03, in C++11, too, every expression is either an lvalue or an rvalue.
+Point to note: The statement that held ture in C++03, that every expression is either an lvalue or an rvalue, still holds true in C++1, still holds true in C++11.

 What are Examples of lvalue expressions?
 ----------------------------------------